 A Beneficiary Deed can be used in Arizona to leave your home, or other real property directly to anyone you choose upon your death and thereby avoid having that property be subject to the probate process.
 This document can be revoked at any time prior to your death.
 In some circumstances it may be the simplest way to pass your most important and valuable asset on to your loved ones.

-Our price to prepare a Beneficiary Deed is $195 (includes recording fee).
+Our price to prepare a Beneficiary Deed is $200 (does not include recording fee).
 This may be combined with other documents to receive a discounted package rate.
 Call for details!

 Revocable Living Trust

 A Living Trust is a legal document created by you (the grantor) during your lifetime.
 Just like a will, a living trust spells out exactly what your desires are with regard to your assets, your dependents, and your heirs.
 The big difference is that a will becomes effective only after you die and your will has been entered into probate.
 A living trust bypasses the costly and time-consuming process of probate, enabling your successor trustee (who fills basically the same role as an executor of a will) to carry out your instructions as documented in your living trust at your death.

 The Living Trust is often viewed as a better alternative to the will.
 Some of the perceived advantages are privacy, reduced or no probate cost, and management of assets.
 The Living Trust generally DOES NOT require any court action!
 Your heirs have immediate access to your estate after your death to pay bills and distribute your assets as you want them to be distributed.
 You DO NOT lose control of your estate in any way.
 You can handle your affairs the same way you always did.
 All you need to do is keep your Trust updated!